benji6/virtual-audio-graph/README.md

 The `VirtualAudioGraph` constructor takes an object with two optional properties:

 - `audioContext` - an instance of AudioContext.
 If not provided then virtual-audio-graph will create its own instance of AudioContext.
-However, if you already have an instance of AudioContext it is best to pass it here here because the number of instances which can be created is limited.
+Note that the number of instances of AudioContext is limited so if you have one it may be best to provide it here.

 - `output` - a valid AudioNode destination (e.g. `audioContext.destination` or `audioContext.createGain()`).
 If not provided then the audioContext destination will be used.

+### Public Interface
+- `virtualAudioGraph.currentTime` returns the currentTime of the audioContext instance which was either provided during construction or created internally.

+- `virtual-audio-graph.update` method described below.

+- `virtual-audio-graph.defineNode` method described below.

 ### Updating the Audio Graph